influxdata/helm-charts/charts/telegraf-ds/README.md

     influxdata/telegraf-ds
 ```

-The above command allows the chart to deploy by setting the InfluxDB URL for telegraf to write to.
+This command lets the chart deploy by setting the InfluxDB URL for Telegraf to write to.

 Alternatively, a YAML file that specifies the values for the above parameters can be provided while installing the chart.
 For example,